sheyls/LSD-support-extension/README.md

 1. Open any `.lsystem` file.
 2. Click the "Compile L-system" button on the top-right corner of the editor window.
 3. If configured correctly, this will compile the `.lsystem` file and produce the appropriate L-System drawing.
+**Note: Be carefull about the language syntaxes, if is incorrect, this donn't works.**

+###  Getting Help
+1. Click the "Help" button on the top-right corner of the editor window.
+2. This will show a CLI interface for quick access to hexadecimal colors, l-systems types and documentation.
+3. Don't rush, get familiarized with the language syntaxes and personalize your L-systems

 ### Support and Contributions